Earl Medina

 John Earl Medina (born February 21, 2006) is a Filipino basketball player.
-He plays shooting guard in the UAAP for the collegiate team Soaring Falcons of Adamson University, which basked in the high school basketball glory anew when he helped the Baby Falcons win the 2024 title.
-He previously played as a Batang Gilas in the FIBA Under-18 Asia Cup in Jordan.
+He plays shooting guard in the UAAP for the college team Soaring Falcons of Adamson University.
+He helped lead the Baby Falcons to win the 2024 title.
+Prior to his current team, he played as a Batang Gilas in the FIBA Under-18 Asia Cup in Jordan.

 Early life

 Medina first attended the Adamson University high school.
 He and his Baby Falcons teammates had several UAAP finals appearances.

-Under head coach Mike Fermin, Medina, eventual finals MVP Mark Esperanza, mythical awardee Tebol Garcia, and the rest of the Baby Falcons won the Season 86 crown over the NU-Nazareth Bullpups in Game 3 at the FilOil EcoOil Centre, San Juan.

-AdU seniors head coach Nash Racela got Medina and other San Marcelino, Ermita homegrown talents for their Season 88 campaign and beyond.
+Under head coach Mike Fermin, Medina, (future) MVP Mark Esperanza, awardee Tebol Garcia, and the rest of the Baby Falcons won the Season 86 crown over the NU-Nazareth Bullpups in Game 3 at the FilOil EcoOil Centre, San Juan.AdU seniors head coach Nash Racela identified Medina and other San Marcelino, Ermita players for their Season 88 campaign and beyond.

 Collegiate career

-Medina helped the Soaring Falcons win over the UE Red Warriors in Season 88 of the UAAP.
+Medina contributed to the Soaring Falcons’ win over the UE Red Warriors in Season 88 of the UAAP.